ShowGamesShowGames

 The Rules: Players must carve a shape out of a thin honeycomb candy (dalgona) using only a needle.
 Breaking the shape means elimination.
 Time limit: 10 minutes.

 Death Toll: Approximately 79 players eliminated.
+The umbrella really was a death sentence for most.

 Play Dalgona Cookie